juakob/WebRTC-haxe-guide/README.md

 To start a WebRTC connection you will need some sort of communication channel, it could be a server or pass the data somehow.

-If you want to connect to machines using WebRTC you will need two rols: someone that initiates the communication(make an offer) and someone that answers that offer.
+If you want to connect two machines using WebRTC you will need two rols: someone that initiates the communication(make an offer) and someone that answers that offer.

 We need the following actions by O(offer) and A(answer) to start ower communication channel: